seahorn/crab/README.md

 fast mergeable integer map based on patricia trees.
 This map can be used to map variable names to abstract values.
 The implementation of intervals and congruences use it.

+## Check properties with Crab ##

+The check of properties is done in two phases.
+During the first phase, the invariants are computed for the whole program and stored for now in memory (in the future it can be done in some external database).
+In a second phase, the invariants (computed during the first phase) are used to prove or disprove the property checks.

+First, we need some terminology.

+An _analyzer_ object inherits from a fixpoint iterator and keeps in memory the cfg or call graph as well as the invariants computed by the fixpoint iterator.

+A _checker_ object is a wrapper for an analyzer object that contains in addition a bunch of property checkers (see below).
+The checker scans all the cfg blocks and checks the analyzer's invariants wrt the properties of interest.
+A checker object is associated to a unique analyzer.
+Since Crab keeps only in memory the invariants that hold only at the entry of the blocks the checker also needs to propagate the invariants to each program point.
+This is done actually via the analyzer.
+A checker object can run multiple property checkers as long as all are associated to the same analyzer.

+A property of interest is defined via _property checkers_.
+The property checker object scans each block statement wrt to the analyzer's invariants.
+Thus, it is the one that actually does the job.
+A property checker object is also associated with a unique analyzer.

+At some point, the analyzer(s) and checker should be stable and fixed.
+Therefore, new properties should imply only to implement new property checkers.

+As a proof of concept, we have implemented so far some simple property checkers for nullity, division by zero and user-definable assertions (similar to C asserts).
+All the new property checkers should inherit from a base property checker class called `BaseProperty.hpp`.

+## TODO List ##

+- No domains for supporting floating point computations.
+- No domains for supporting machine arithmetic.
+- ...